kongying-tavern/docs/src/en/manual/guide/restore-recover/progress.md

 ![](/imgs/en/manual/restore-recover/1.png)

-Select the desired save according to **Timestamp** and **Entires**, you can uncheck the "Current Save Only" option to restore from archives of other saves
+Select the desired save according to **Timestamp** and **Entries**, you can uncheck the "Current Save Only" option to restore from archives of other saves

 ![](/imgs/en/manual/restore-recover/2.png)